-Survey questionnaires are distributed and returned by post.
-A reminder form is issued to non-responding households two weeks after the initial form was issued.
+The default survey mode is by means of electronic data capture using an e-Questionnaire.
+A reminder letter is issued to non-responding households two weeks after the initial form was issued.

 20.2.
 Frequency of data collection

 The survey is conducted each calendar month with each sample of households changing from month to month.